 3D Printing Feedback From the London College of Fashion

-3D printing organisation Laser Lines wrote an article on inspiring the next generation of fashion designers using the 3D printer service and processes.
-While researching data for the blog, they visited the London College of Fashion to hear what Senior Lecturer Dr Minigjing Lin thought about 3D printing technology being used in the fashion industry and fabric industries.
+3D printing organisation Laser Lines published an article on inspiring the next generation of fashion designers using the 3D printer service and processes.
+While researching data for the blog, they visited the London College of Fashion to hear what Senior Lecturer, Dr Minigjing Lin, thought about 3D printing technology being used in the fashion industry and fabric industries.

-In the blog she said: “For the past decade, I have been dedicated to educating fashion and textiles professionals and young people about 3D printing technology and 3D modelling techniques.
+“For the past decade, I have been dedicated to educating fashion and textiles professionals and young people about 3D printing technology and 3D modelling techniques,” she said.
 We are already seeing innovative design results as these fashion designers and textiles designers start to embrace 3D printing into their fashion and textile projects.”

 The company mentions that it collaborates with London and UK-based fashion designers and “the list looks set to grow further as 3D printing becomes a mainstay in fashion design”.
-It also mentions textile 3D printing developments in “retail, interior design and with luxury car brands”, with an example of the 2024 Milan Design Week, where Maserati displayed the GranTurismo Folgore, whose car seats were printed on a printer using Econyl fabric using 3D printing technology.
+It also discusses textile 3D printing developments in “retail, interior design and with luxury car brands”, with an example being 2024 Milan Design Week, where Maserati displayed the GranTurismo Folgore, whose car seats were printed on a printer using Econyl fabric using 3D printing technology.